niofis/LightSensor/README.md

 LightSensor
 ===========

-Detects room light intensity using the computer's webcam and adjust screen brightness accordingly.
+Detects room light intensity using the computer's webcam and adjusts screen brightness accordingly.

 2010